IsmayiI/pizza-react-ts/README.md

 # Pizza React

-Countries is a comprehensive React application built using styled-components for styling and react-router-dom for navigation.
-It enables users to explore information about various countries by interacting with data from the REST Countries API (restcountries.com).
-The application allows users to search for countries by name, filter them by region, and view detailed information about each country, such as flags, capital, population, and more.
+Pizza React is an engaging React application that allows users to explore a variety of pizzas using data from a mock API.
+The app enables users to search, filter, and sort pizzas by various criteria while managing their selections through a shopping cart interface.

 ## Features